Best practices and reference architectures for VPC design

 Following the principle of least privilege, we recommend granting the network user role at the subnet level to the associated user, service account, or group.

-Because subnets are regional, this granular control allows you to specify which regions each service project can use to deploy resources.
+Because subnets are regional, this granular control lets you specify which regions each service project can use to deploy resources.

 For more information, see IAM roles for networking.